 Why don’t big banks like to lend on rentals?

 I think long-term rental properties are one of the best investments.
 Part of my retirement strategy is buying as many long-term rental properties as I can.
 The problem with buying many properties is most lenders don’t like lending to an investor who already has four mortgages.
-Most big banks will tell you it is impossible for them to give a fifth mortgage to anyone.
+Most big banks will tell you it is impossible for them to give the fifth mortgage to anyone.
 The big banks have strict policies about loaning to investors because their primary business is lending to owner-occupied buyers.
 There is no law that says they cannot give investors more loans, it is simply the bank’s policies.

 I used a conventional loan to finance my first rental that was from Bank of America.
 The loan was not easy to get, but I got it.
 I am a real estate agent and it is tougher for self-employed people to get loans, especially right after the housing crash (2010)!
 It was a 30 year fixed rate loan with an interest rate of right around 4 percent and I had to put 20 percent down.
-It was a great loan and I wish I could have continued to get loans like that, but Bank of Americal would not lend to me after I had four loans in my name.
+It was a great loan and I wish I could have continued to get loans like that, but Bank of America would not lend to me after I had four loans in my name.
 When starting out with less than 4 mortgages a big bank may be a good option.